Table of Contents

 Poorly behaved jobs will be terminated

-Because of the shared nature of the Odyssey system, problem jobs can inhibit access and processing for other users.
+Because of the shared nature of the FASRC cluster, problem jobs can inhibit access and processing for other users.
 Therefore, if a job is running improperly (e.g. excessive I/O; unreserved, excessive CPU usage) the job may be terminated.
 Repeated poor behaviors may result in disabling of the user account.